Send us a message

 This is where the revenue waterfall becomes more than just an internal forecasting tool—it becomes essential for compliance.
 A true revenue waterfall model shows how your booked sales (contracted revenue) are recognized over time according to accounting standards like ASC 606.
 For example, if a customer signs a $12,000 annual contract, you don't recognize all $12,000 at once.
 Instead, you recognize $1,000 each month as you deliver the service.
 The waterfall model visualizes this process, ensuring your financial statements are accurate and compliant.
 Automating this process with a solution like HubiFi ensures you can close your books faster and with confidence.

-Key Metrics to Track in Your Revenue Waterfall
+The Most Important Metrics for Your Revenue Waterfall

 A revenue waterfall is only as good as the data you put into it.
 To build a forecast that’s both accurate and insightful, you need to track a specific set of metrics that tell the complete story of your company's financial health.
 These aren't just abstract numbers; they are the vital signs of your business.
 Tracking them consistently allows you to see how revenue flows from initial bookings to recognized earnings, highlighting your strengths and pinpointing areas that need attention.